 Step 4: Submit Your Application

-You can apply to Williston using our application or one of three common applications, Gateway to Prep School, SSAT or Association of Boarding Schools Common Application.
+You can apply to Williston using two common applications, Standard Application Online (SAO).
 Completed applications are due in the Admission Office by January 15.

 All applicants to Williston are required to complete the following requirements as part of their application.

 - Student essays

 - Application fee of $50 and $100 for international applicants